How to reduce air infiltration and condensation in your home

 - Improve Ventilation.
 Add exhaust systems to high-humidity areas like bathrooms and kitchens.
 The moisture that evaporates during cooking and the steam from your showers can quickly raise humidity levels in your home.

 - Use a dehumidifier.
 Dehumidifiers are especially helpful for controlling moisture in damp spaces like basements.

 - Open drapes and blinds.
 Excess moisture gets trapped between window dressings and the window surface, creating the perfect opportunity for condensation.
 Opening coverings allows needed moisture to stay in the air where it makes breathing more comfortable.

 Do you need replacement windows?

 Windows used to be little more than a piece of glass surrounded by wooden trim.
 Not anymore!
-Our ultra-modern Quantum2 Heat Mirror® windows give your home the energy efficiency, security and aesthetics that you demand — and pricing starts as low as $99 a month.
+Our ultra-modern Quantum2 Heat Mirror® windows give your home the energy efficiency, security and aesthetics that you demand — and 20% off on windows.

 Interested in a new Long Roof?

 See our special offers now.